MariahJ7/TellingStoriesW-Data/finalprojectpart3.md

 # Intended Audience
 There are several audiences for the work I completed.
 Below I will go into more detail on several personas given inspiration from the following webpage: https://www.usability.gov/how-to-and-tools/methods/personas.html

-## Persona A: Informed Milenial New Yorker
+## Persona A: Informed Millennial New Yorker
   - Work level: Mid level professional
   - Name: Alex
   - Job titles and major responsibilities: Works as an account manager for media agency.
 Works in client facing role with external clients from Fortune 500 companies.